Medical questions & health advice by licensed doctors

-"How should I prepare for my minimally invasive bypass consultation?
+"How should I prepare for my minimally invasive bypass consultation?"

 I am 48 and will have my consultation soon.
 What should I do to prepare?

 The consulting physician will be delighted if you can make sure that your records are at his or her office before your appointment so that he or she has a chance to review them.
 In addition, when seeing a physician for consultation it is also helpful to make sure that you know for sure that your insurance referrals and other paperwork are in order.
 This can save you some time and difficulty down the road.
 When it comes to the medical details of your consultation, the specialist will be able to ask you the information he or she needs to know.
 You simply need to be prepared with your questions (it helps to write them down!) and be willing to tell your story.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.